Meet the Double Bass Studio

 Labron Thompson

-Labron Thompson is from Charlotte, North Carolina, and is a senior in the UNCSA high school program.
+Labron Thompson is from Charlotte, North Carolina, and is a senior in UNCSA's high school program.
 This is his first year at UNCSA.
-A member of the Charlotte Symphony’s Youth Orchestra for four years, he was also a member of North Carolina’s Honors Orchestra (All-State) in 2021.
-After hearing Labron play through the NYO-USA audition repertoire, and learning that he prepared the material without a teacher, Prof. Sharpe invited him to audition for his senior year of high school.
-Labron credits the Charlotte Youth Symphony’s program with giving him a passion for music and the double bass.
-His other passion is engineering, particularly in aerospace, which is the field in which he intends to major in college.
+A member of the Charlotte Symphony's Youth Orchestra for four years, he was also a member of North Carolina's Honors Orchestra (All-State) in 2021.
+After hearing Labron play through the NYO-USA audition repertoire and learning that he prepared the material without a teacher, Prof. Sharpe invited him to audition for his senior year of high school.
+Labron credits the Charlotte Youth Symphony's program with giving him a passion for music and the double bass.
+His other passion is engineering, particularly in aerospace, the field in which he intends to major in college.
 Attending UNCSA has deepened his love for music and the bass, and it always be part of his life.

-Simon Vazquez-Carr
+Simon Vázquez-Carr

 Emery Wegh